Air operator's certificate: United States

 In the United States, two certifications are required to operate an airline.
 Economic certification is obtained from the Department of Transportation, whereas operational/safety certification is obtained from the FAA.
 Both are required to operate an airline.

 According to the United States Department of Transportation, the Federal Aviation Administration (FAA) is to maintain an airline air carrier's operating certificate in the category of fitness.
 An air carrier must maintain the following three standards: adequate financing, competent management, a willingness to comply with applicable laws and regulations.
 At least 75 percent of airlines controlling voting equity must be held by US citizens.

 Transfer

 An AOC is valuable.
 It shows the relevant CAA's acceptance of the operator's personnel, infrastructure and procedures.
 In most jurisdictions an AOC may be sold or acquired to avoid the arduous process of gaining regulator acceptance for a new AOC.
 To this end, a failed airline can be sold as a going concern and then changed into another business.
-For example, Northwest Airlines bought FLYi airline's AOC to start Compass Airlines, now a feeder airline for Delta Air Lines marketed as Delta Connection.
-Likewise Strategic Airlines purchased the AOC, staff and routes of the failed OzJet airlines.
+For example, Northwest Airlines bought FLYi airline's AOC to start Compass Airlines, a previous feeder airline for Delta Air Lines marketed as Delta Connection.
+Likewise Air Australia purchased the AOC, staff and routes of the failed OzJet airlines.